Team-GreenDev/flourish/_PRESS-RELEASE.md

 ## Heading
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Flourish

 ## Sub-Heading
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  > Building community between plant owners to share knowledge and experience.

 ## Summary
   > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+Assume the reader will not read anything else so make this paragraph good.   > Flourish allows you to connect in meaningful ways with other plant owners.
+Follow those people who seem to have green thumbs and learn from them as they share their experience.
+Use augmented reality to see how a plant might look in your own house.
+Need to know more about a plant, look it up in our app to learn all of the details you need to know to get started.
+Connect, message, watch, and share with plant owners from all over the world.

 ## Problem
   > Describe the problem your product solves.
+  > The knowledge for caring for plants can be hard to find.
+You might have the same question your neighbor does, but you both need to be connected to a community that shares this common interest.

 ## Solution
   > Describe how your product elegantly solves the problem.
+  > Connect with other plant owners to build a common community of shared knowledge and reference plant facts to better your plant caring capabilities.

 ## Quote from You
   > A quote from a spokesperson in your company.